 |Native Area||Western United States|

-They're an incredibly drought-tolerant species, and this is what makes them such a perfect choice for desert-gardens where very few other flowering plant species can survive.
+Once Purple Sage is established, it needs little to no watering, even in the summer months.
+These plants are an incredibly drought-tolerant species, and this is what makes them such a perfect choice for desert gardens where very few other flowering plant species can survive.

 Overwatering can shorten the life expectancy of your Purple Sage.
 The plant will be less healthy, and it can suffer from root rot.